nus-cs2103-AY2324S1/tp/docs/team/weeweh.md

     * Added User Stories
     * Added Non-Functional Requirements
     * Refactored documentation to remove traces of AB3
+    * Edit `list` feature to match its functionality to search for specific cards
   * Developer Guide:
     * Refactored documentation to remove traces of AB3
     * Added Table of Content and some visual tweaks